Profile :: Who we are

 Many people voluntarily help to promote atheism in Canada and throughout the world, which specifically includes advocacy for the rights and freedoms of all Canadians and atheists both domestically and internationally.
 While atheism advocacy continues to be a mostly private affair for many atheists, some of these efforts also involve volunteering for key roles in more officially-public capacities, which are detailed hereunder.

-Randolf Richardson is the founding President of the Canadian atheists Corporation; born and rasied in Canada, he has always been an atheist, and has a passion for the freedoms born of our history that defined key constitutionally fortified principles of Canadian culture that emphatically protect fairness, justice, and equality for everyone.
+Randolf Richardson is the founding President of the Canadian atheists; born and rasied in Canada, he has always been an atheist, and has a passion for the freedoms born of our history that defined key constitutionally-fortified principles of Canadian culture that emphatically protect fairness, justice, and equality for everyone.

 Since the turn of the millennium, Randolf gradually became more active in preventing - or at least discrediting - the vilification of both atheism and skepticism, and promoting diversity and inclusiveness as a necessarily-better alternative to discriminatory attitudes, particularly those poised against atheists.
-Randolf is also a major proponent of what he calls "the free exchange of ideas" because he believes that censorship, which robs people of opportunities to think independently, ultimately causes more problems than it solves.
+Randolf is also a major proponent of what he calls "the free exchange of ideas" because he believes that censorship, which removes opportunities for people to think independently, ultimately causes more problems than it solves.

 Despite the occasional use of a myriad of labels to sub-categorize the various reasons that people are atheists (e.g., consequence, conscious choice, no reason at all, etc.) and/or their agendas (most atheists don't have an "atheist agenda"), Randolf prefers not to use these terms because he feels that they add confusion and complexity to conversations.
 He finds that additional words like "skeptic" and "anti-theist" (and others) are already more than sufficiently clear to further identify common individual characteristics on an as-needed basis.